intellinote/sample-code/nodejs/README.md

     * See `example-output/oauth-annotated.color.txt` and `example-output/oauth-annotated.no-color.txt` for sample outputs from that script.

     * `lib/oauth-bare.js` - a stripped-down version of the above, with comments and annotations removed.

+ * `lib/create-user.js` - demonstrates (1) user-less authentication, (2) creating a user and (3) accessing that user's account to create organizations, etc.

+    * See `example-output/create-user.color.txt` and `example-output/crate-user.no-color.txt` for sample outputs from that script.

 To run these examples: